Consensys/doc.rollups/docs/Get-Started/Quickstart.md

 ## Deploy ConsenSys Rollups

-The easiest way to deploy ConsenSys Rollups is by using the deployment examples which set up all the required ConsenSys Rollups components and default configuration.
+The recommended way to deploy ConsenSys Rollups is by using the deployment examples which set up all the required ConsenSys Rollups components and default configuration.

 You can update the configuration based on your requirements.

 Deployments are available for:

-* Development environments using Kubernetes and Helm charts
+* Development environments using Kubernetes and Helm charts.
-* Production environments using Helm charts to deploy on AWS EKS
+* Production environments using Helm charts to deploy on AWS EKS.

 ## Obtain access